Lapeyus/QwinixTechChallenge/README.md

                   ]
                 },
 </code>
-<h3>The only way to reach the apache on the instances is via an ELB that the stack also creates sending traffic from a public subnet, listening on port 80.</h3>
+###The only way to reach the apache on the instances is via an ELB that the stack also creates sending traffic from a public subnet, listening on port 80.
 <code>

       "ElasticLoadBalancer": {